Information for Economics Students

 Over the years, there have been some changes to the Economics Program at CSUS.
 Requirements may vary between catalog years in terms of both the Economics BA Program and the total unit requirement for graduation.
 Please let your advisor know your catalog year.
 Access online catalog here.

 Students must apply for graduation one year in advance of their planned graduation date.
-Use the form found here.
+You may now apply to graduate through your Student Center.

 Students who have submitted their graduation application but wish to make changes to the upper division electives listed on their application - need to complete a Course Substitution form and have it signed by the Department Chair.
 Submit the signed Course Substitution Form to Admissions and Records for processing.